Ellen99/ECOLE_PartClassification/README.md

 # Part Classifier

-A deep learning project for training part classifiers using DINO features and hierarchical concept learning.
+A hierarchical part classification system using DINOv2 features for semantic part segmentation.

 <!--
 ## 📋 Table of Contents
 - [Overview](#overview)